Rail transport in Australia: History

 The first railways in Australia were built by private companies, based in the then colonies of New South Wales, Victoria and South Australia.

 The first railway was privately owned and operated and commissioned by the Australian Agricultural Company in Newcastle in 1831, a cast-iron fishbelly rail on an inclined plane as a gravitational railway servicing A Pit coal mine.
 The first steam-powered line opened in Victoria in 1854.
 The four km long Flinders Street to Sandridge line was opened by the Melbourne & Hobson's Bay Railway Company at the height of the Victorian gold rush.

 In these early years there was very little thought of Australia-wide interests in developing the colony-based networks.
 The most obvious issue to arise was determining a uniform gauge for the continent.
 Despite advice from London to adopt a uniform gauge, should the lines of the various colonies ever meet, gauges were adopted in different colonies, and indeed within colonies, without reference to those of other colonies.
 This example has caused problems ever since at the national level.

 In the 1890s, the establishment of an Australian Federation from the six colonies was debated.
 One of the points of discussion was the extent that railways would be a federal responsibility.
-A vote to make it so was lost narrowly, instead the new constitution allows "the acquisition, with the consent of a State, of any railways of the State on terms arranged between the Commonwealth and the State" (Section 51 xxxiii) and "railway construction and extension in any State with the consent of that State" (Section 51 xxxiv).
+A vote to make it so was lost narrowly; instead the new constitution allowed "the acquisition, with the consent of a State, of any railways of the State on terms arranged between the Commonwealth and the State" (Section 51 xxxiii) and "railway construction and extension in any State with the consent of that State" (Section 51 xxxiv).
 However, the Australian Government is free to provide funding to the states for rail upgrading projects under Section 96 ("the Parliament may grant financial assistance to any State on such terms and conditions as the Parliament thinks fit").

 Suburban electrification began in Melbourne in 1919 (1500 V DC).
 Sydney's lines were electrified from 1926 (1500 V DC), Brisbane's from 1979 (25 kV AC), and Perth's from 1992 (25 kV AC).
 Mainline electrification was first carried out in Victoria in 1954, closely followed by New South Wales which continued to expand their network.
 These networks have fallen into decline, in contrast to Queensland where 25 kV AC equipment was introduced from the 1980s for coal traffic.

 Diesel locomotives were introduced to Australian railways from the early 1950s.
 Most units were of local design and construction, using imported British or American technology and power equipment.
-The three major firms were Clyde Engineering partnered with GM-EMD, Goninan with General Electric, and AE Goodwin (later Comeng) with the American Locomotive Company (ALCO).
-The major British company was English Electric, with Swiss firm Sulzer also supplying some equipment.
+The three major firms were Clyde Engineering partnered with GM-EMD, Goninan with General Electric, and AE Goodwin (later Comeng) with the American Locomotive Company (Alco).
+The major British company was English Electric; Swiss firm Sulzer also supplied some equipment.
 This continues today, with Downer Rail and UGL Rail the modern incarnations of Clyde and Goninan respectively.